 In addition to tuition, SIT Study Abroad program fees cover room and board throughout the program.
 When room and/or board are not taken with the group, students will be given a stipend to cover related expenses.
 SIT will cover daily commuting costs, if any, and excursions that are part of the normal program itinerary.
+During the ISP period, students will receive a stipend for basic room and board only, based on the cost of living at the program base.
+Any domestic travel, interpretation services, or supplies necessary for any independent study are the students' responsibility.
+Please plan accordingly.

 Unlike in some countries in Asia where US dollars are accepted, travelers to Indonesia must use the Indonesian currency, called rupiah, for all purchases.
 Rupiah can be purchased in some large US banks, but it is also very easy to get upon arrival in Bali.
 You may change U.S. currency or withdraw rupiah from an ATM machine upon arrival inside the international airport in Denpasar or in Indomaret, Kerambitan.

 You may choose to use travelers' checks, U.S. currency, credit cards, ATM cards, or any combination of the above.
-American Express brand travelers' checks are the most widely accepted in bills.
-A valid passport may be required to exchange money.
+American Express brand travelers' checks are the most widely accepted in

 Bali.
 Travelers' checks and U.S. currency may be exchanged at either a bank or an authorized moneychanger.
 A moneychanger will only accept neat U.S. bills with the new designs.
 A better exchange rate is given for larger U.S. denominations than either travelers' checks or small bills.
-A valid passport may be required to exchange
+A valid passport may be required to exchange money.